hashicorp/terraform-website/content/source/docs/enterprise/private/diagnostics.html.md

 gnupg/  hashicorp-support.tar.gz  hashicorp-support.tar.gz.enc
 ```

-Next, copy the `hashicorp-support.tar.gz.enc` file listed above off the instance.
-This
+For your privacy and security, the entire contents of the support bundle are encrypted with a 2048
-can be done via scp or another tool that can interface with the system over SSH/SFTP.
+bit RSA key to generate the `tar.gz.enc` file.
+Once the process is complete, copy the `hashicorp-support.tar.gz.enc` file listed above off the instance.
+This can be done via scp or another tool that can interface with the system over SSH/SFTP.
 For example, on Linux and Mac OS X:

 ```
 local$ scp -i ~/.ssh/hc-eng-emp.pem tfe-admin@1.2.3.4:/var/lib/hashicorp-support/hashicorp-support.tar.gz.enc .